SUPREME-AKASH-DEVELOPER/Chatting.application-/README.md

-# Chatting.application-
-A sleek Java-based chat application with a modern, curved UI design.

 # Chat Application

 This is a simple chat application built using Java Swing for GUI and Socket programming for networking.
 The application allows communication between a server and multiple clients over a local network.

 ## Features